 It’s pretty unlikely that you’re going to reach your boomer audiences on Snapchat or Instagram.
 But that’s not to say that older audiences don’t love social media.

 In fact, 82% of baby boomers who use the internet regularly have at least one social media account.
 About 75% of all U.S. baby boomers are on Facebook, and 35% use business-focused networking sites, such as LinkedIn.
 And while millennials with their noses buried in social media may be a boomer punchline, they’re spending their fair share of time on social as well, about one hour and forty-eight minutes per day, on average.

-If you’re looking to connect with Boomer audiences on Facebook and LinkedIn, your best bet is to create easily sharable video content.
+When marketing to baby boomers, if you’re looking to connect with Boomer audiences on Facebook and LinkedIn, your best bet is to create easily sharable video content.
 Baby boomers are actually 19% more likely to share content on social media than any other demographic, and 54% of boomers watch video online, with 43% naming Facebook as their preferred video platform.

 So what kind of videos should you be making?
 Creating informative videos that move at a slower pace than the high-intensity, gif-like videos that resonate with millennials is your best bet to get boomers both viewing and sharing.
 And you might want to take it easy the internet slang since boomers only understand about 37% of it.

 Baby Boomers Marketing #5 – In-store experience matter

 And once you get boomer audiences viewing and sharing video online, making sure your digital marketing strategy connects to your in-store experience is incredibly important.
 Boomers expect great customer service that provides quick access to the products they’re looking for, both in-store and online.